bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gallai.md

 ### Mathematical Profile (Excerpt):
 * In fact Tibor was not born with the name "Gallai" but was actually named Tibor Grünwald.
-* Quite why the name Gallai was chosen is unclear other than it preserves his initials.
 * We shall call him Gallai throughout this biography but in fact he was known as Tibor Grünwald up to the beginning of World War II.
 * The last paper he published under the name Tibor Grünwald appeared in 1939.
 * There were two mathematicians in Budapest in the 1930s who were both named Grünwald, namely Tibor Grünwald (the Tibor Gallai of this biography) and Géza Grünwald, but they were not related.